TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-07-how-to-migrate-from-php-cs-fixer-to-easy-coding-standard.md

     DeclareStrictTypes<cursor-here>:
 ```

-Then hit the "ctlr" + "space" for class autocomplete in PHPStorm (it works even now when I write this post in markdown, nice!).
+Then hit the "ctrl" + "space" for class autocomplete in PHPStorm (it works even now when I write this post in markdown, nice!).

 ```yaml
 services: